Skip to Main Content

 Homeowners who prefer multiple policy management options

 Allstate offers unique homeowner coverage options and easy-to-navigate digital tools.
 These features help the carrier tie for Best Home Insurance Company Overall in the 2024 Bankrate Awards.
 Allstate also won a Bankrate Award for Best for Bundling Home and Auto Insurance.
 Policyholders have the flexibility to purchase a policy, make changes or pay bills directly with its extensive network of agents or independently via the mobile app.
-Allstate advertises nine different endorsements and plentiful discount opportunities to help reduce your premium.
-Allstate also sits below baseline on the National Association of Insurance Commissioners (NAIC) Complaint Index, which indicates customers file fewer complaints about its home product than expected for a company of this size.
+In the 2024 J.D.
+Power Insurance Digital Experience Study, Allstate was ranked above average in the shopping and service categories.
+Allstate advertises nine different endorsements to customize your policy and plentiful discount opportunities to help lower your premium.

 Homeowners looking for unique coverage add-ons